RJDG97/GCP/security-command-centre-dashboard/README.md

 ## Setup

 ### Big Query
-Here, we will create a dataset for the asset data to be exported into.
+Here, we will create a dataset for the SCC finding data to be exported into.
  - On the left, select the options (the 3 dots) next to your project
  - Select 'Create data set'
  - Fill in the data set ID and select 'Create Data Set'